garosan/web3_notes/cyfrin/foundry_fundamentals/01_foundry_simple_storage.md

 Finally, include a `README.md` file.
 This file serves as a guide for anyone who wants to learn about your project, how to use it, or how to contribute to it.

 ## Questions and Exercises

+Question ❓: What are the different mining modes in `Anvil`?

+R.- By default, a new block is generated everytime a new transaction is submitted.
+You can change this to interval mining with `--block-time <block-time-in-seconds>` or to _never_ with `anvil --no-mining` and generate the blocks on demand.

 ## 🛠️ Links and Resources